florianakos/aws-ssm-scala-app/README.md

-# AWS SSM Helper (Scala CLI App)
+# aws-ssm-cli-app

-This is a small project I did to learn more about Scala by using the AWS Java SDK v2.
+This is a small project I did to learn more about Scala by using the AWS Java SDK v2 to interact with AWS Systems Manager to execute automation documents.
+It uses a custom scala library I've written ([link](https://github.com/florianakos/aws-utils-scala)) which is a direct dependency of this project (and is not published to any public maven repository).
+In order to run this project one first needs to clone that repo and do a `mvn install` to have it available for import in this project.

-## Dependency

-I've decided to extract all the AWS Helper classes into a separate project that lives in a different github repo ([aws-scala-utils](https://github.com/florianakos/aws-utils-scala)).
-In order to use this project, one first needs to clone the dependent project and install it to local repository by `mvn install` command in the root directory of the repository.

 ## Build & Run